bodo-ai/Bodo/docs/source/supported.rst

 User Guide
 ==========

-HPAT automatically parallelizes a subset of Python that is commonly used for data analytics and machine learning.
+Bodo automatically parallelizes a subset of Python that is commonly used for data analytics and machine learning.
 This section describes this subset and how parallelization is performed.

-HPAT compiles and parallelizes the functions annotated with the `@bodo.jit` decorator.
+Bodo compiles and parallelizes the functions annotated with the `@bodo.jit` decorator.
 The decorated functions are replaced with generated parallel binaries that run on bare metal.
 The supported data structures for large datasets